 Information gathered during the pilot program will shape the development of a Hybrid or Remote Work Policy at UFV.

 Pilot program overview

 All of the pilot participants are required to work on campus for a portion of their work duties.
 The schedule of on and off-site duties will be agreed to in advance – the schedule may only be altered by mutual consent.

 - Due to the significant impact on departmental operations, applications for participation in the pilot are made on a departmental basis.

-- The 2021-22 Hybrid Workplace Pilot is limited to individuals who have passed their initial probationary period and those with a positive performance evaluation with no disciplinary issues identified within the past two years.
+- The Hybrid Workplace Pilot is limited to individuals with positive performance evaluations and with no disciplinary issues identified within the past two years.

 Work expectations & performance